“where dinosaurs roam”

 Join us, the first Saturday of June, each year at Hisey “Dinosaur” park for Dino-n-a-Day, and help create the newest member of the Granger dinosaur family.

-This year’s Dino-n-a-Day was completed June 3, 2017.
+Last year’s Dino-n-a-Day was completed June 3, 2017.
 The Dinosaur created was a Megalosaurus and it is going to replace the dinosaur at the entrance into Granger by the park.

 This year the Dino-N-A-Day will be held on Saturday, June 2 at 9:00 am at Hisey Park.